 When the system boots to the login prompt use the username of ‘installer’ with a password of ‘opnsense’.

 Hitting the ‘Enter’ key will start the installation process.
 The first step is to select the keymap.
 The installer likely will detect the proper keymap by default.
-Review the selected keymap and correct as needed..
+Review the selected keymap and correct it as needed.

 The next screen will provide some options for the installation.
 If the user wishes to do advanced partitioning or import a configuration from another OpnSense box, this can be accomplished at this step.
 This guide is assuming a fresh installation and will select the ‘Guided Installation’ option.